 Non-uniformed Township employees are entitled to fifteen paid sick leave days each year.
 Police and fire employees are entitled to seventeen paid sick leave days each year.
 Unused sick leave may be accumulated and carried forward.
 Vacation days not used during the year may be accumulated and carried forward; however, for non-uniformed employees, only a maximum of one (1) year of unused vacation days may be carried forward.
 All full-time employees are entitled to three personal holidays, plus fourteen or thirteen holidays depending upon whether they are uniformed or non-uniformed employees respectively.
 All police and fire employees may carry forward an unlimited number of unused vacation days and holidays and are compensated as follows upon termination:

-Superior Officer's Association Members: 60 Vacation Day
+Superior Officer's Association Members: Promoted into the unit before 12/31/22: